-Born in 1973, Paul lives and works in Birmingham and is a visiting lecturer at Birmingham City University and Loughborough University.
-Solo exhibitions include Stage (2015) at mac birmingham and After the Flood (2014) at Nuneaton Museum and Art Gallery, while group shows include Contemporary Drawings from Britain, Xi’an, China (2015), Marmite IV Painting Prize (2012-13), Rotate (2012) Contemporary Art Society in London, Painting Show (2011-12) at Eastside Projects, Birmingham and The Jerwood Drawing Prize (2004-05).
-Collaborative projects and two person shows include Babelling (2013) with David Miller and Ian Andrews and Solitary Natures (2008) with Matthew Krishanu at Lewisham Arthouse in London.
-Curatorial projects include Monster Club (2014) and The Secret Garden Project (2008) with Arlene Burnett and Leon Trimble.
+Born in 1973, Paul Newman lives and works in Birmingham.
+Exhibitions include; Contemporary Masters from Britain, a five museum touring show in China (2017), Stage (2015) solo show at mac Birmingham and After the Flood (2014) solo show at Nuneaton Museum and Art Gallery, Contemporary Drawings from Britain, Xi’an, China (2015), Marmite IV Painting Prize (2012-13), Rotate (2012) Contemporary Art Society in London, Painting Show (2011-12) at Eastside Projects, Birmingham and The Jerwood Drawing Prize (2004-05).
+Paul curates a side project called Monster Club and is a visiting lecturer at Birmingham City University.